Skip to main contentSkip to search

 What this means

-Safety concerns cut both ways: your child may be getting hurt, eloping, or being restrained — or the school may say your child's behaviour is unsafe.
-Either way, the answer is a written plan, not improvisation.
-Interventions for students with special education needs must be consistent with the IEP (PPM 145), and before any discipline, the school must consider whether behaviour was a manifestation of your child's disability and whether accommodation was actually provided (O. Reg.
+Safety concerns can mean two things.
+Your child may be getting hurt, eloping, or being restrained.
+Or the school may say your child's behaviour is unsafe.
+Either way, ask for a written plan.
+Interventions for students with special education needs must match the IEP (PPM 145).
+Before discipline, the school must consider if behaviour was linked to disability.
+It must also consider whether accommodation was provided (O. Reg.
 472/07).
-Request a safety-planning meeting, get the plan in writing, and insist on being told about every incident the same day.
+Request a safety-planning meeting.
+Get the plan in writing.
+Ask for same-day notice of every incident.

 What to do next